 You have until September 30 to upgrade (5 day to 7 day) or downgrade (7 day to 5 day) your meal plan.
 After this date, only meal plan upgrades will be permitted.
-Each meal plan includes \$100 flex dollars which can be used exclusively at Mike's Café or Kelly Café, and \$100 flex to be used in the Canada Room for confectionary items.
+Each meal plan includes \$100 flex dollars ( \$50 / semester) which can be used exclusively at Kelly Café or the Canada Room.